Glossary

 Review Date

-The date (subsequent to the valuation date) through which material information known to the actuary is included in forming the reserve opinion.
-(ASOP No. 36)
+The date (after the valuation date) through which material information known to the actuary is included in forming the statement of actuarial opinion.
+This date is sometimes known as the “information date.”

 Reviewing Actuary

-An actuary who is responsible for reviewing a health filing on behalf of a government agency or consumers.
-This includes actuaries employed by the government agency and consulting actuaries engaged to review a health filing on behalf of the government agency or consumers.
-(ASOP No. 8)
+An actuary who is responsible for reviewing a health filing on behalf of a government agency.
+This includes actuaries employed by the government agency and consulting actuaries engaged to review a health filing on behalf of the government agency.
+(ASOP No. 8 Revision)

 RHC

-Clinics that meet certain requirements for providing primary care services in specific areas, as outlined in the Public Health Service Act and defined in Section 1905(l)(1) of the Social Security Act.
-Medicaid payment rates to RHCs may be specified in legislation or statute.
-(Medicaid Managed-Care Capitation –
+A clinic that meets certain requirements for providing primary care services in specific areas, as outlined in the Public Health Service Act and defined in Section 1905(l)(1) of the Social Security Act.
+Medicaid payment rates to RHCs may be specified in applicable law.
+(ASOP No. 49)

 Risk

-The potential of future deviation of actual results from expectations derived from actuarial assumptions.
+The potential of future losses or shortfalls from expectations due to deviation of actual results from expected results.

 Risk Adjustments